LuanPM284/BeCodeNotes/BeCode_Notes_Git.md

 git tag <tag name > <commit>
 # adds tag v1 to commit C1 if tag is v1

+git push origin tag <tag_name>
+# pushes a single tag to the remote origin repos

+git push --tags
+# pushes all tags to remote

 git describe <ref>

 # allow us to see the closest tag and the hash corresponding to it's commit